Menifee, California: Roads and highways

 The primary routes in Menifee are Interstate 215 and Newport Road/Dominegoni Parkway.
 Scott Road, McCall Boulevard and Ethanac Road are also primary east–west travel streets in addition to State Route 74, which runs through the northern part of the city; Murrieta, Bradley, Haun, Antelope, and Menifee Roads are the main north–south thoroughfares.
 Improvements to the interchange at I-215 and Scott Road were completed in 2020.
-Other road improvements, such as a new interchange at Garbani Road and an overpass at Holland Road, are anticipated in the coming years.
+Other road improvements, such as a new interchange at Garbani Road, are anticipated in the coming years.

 Public transportation

 Menifee has bus routes and Dial-A-Ride stops throughout the city to enhance mobility.
 RTA Routes 27, 40, 61, and 74 directly serve the Menifee area, linking it to other nearby cities including Temecula, Lake Elsinore, Hemet, and San Jacinto.
 Metrolink serves the area via the 91/Perris Valley Line, which ends at the South Perris Station, just north of the Menifee city limits.
 Metrolink has proposed an extension along existing railroad tracks through the northeastern corner of the city to Hemet, though it is unknown whether there will be a station in Menifee.